seliv55/cdf2mid/README.md

 ## Installation

-- As independent program.
-RaMID itself does not require installation.
-Standing in the RaMID directory enter in R environment with the command:
+- As independent program, cdf2mid itself does not require installation.
+There are two ways of using it: either creating a library "cdf2mid", or reading source files containing the implemented functions.
+Standing in the cdf2mid directory:

+- 1) Create a library of functions:

 ''' sudo R '''

-- 1) Create a library of functions:

 '''   library(devtools) '''

  '''   build() '''